Mt-Lampert/propaed-it/content/pproj/collect-features.md

 ---

-Collecting Features begins with collecting **Aspects** of the project you want to build.
-Let's do it using the inevitable example of building a task manager.
-Let's say a good task manager has the following aspects:
+After getting the Idea, collecting Features begins with collecting **Aspects** of the project you want to build.
+Let's do it using our Task Master and let's say the Task Master has the following aspects:

 * "Dashboard"
 * "Checklists"